 With well-floured hands, shape the dough into a ball and lightly coat with olive oil.
 Put it in a large bowl, top the bowl with plastic wrap and set it in a sunny spot to rise to double its size.
 This should take anywhere from 90 minutes to several hours.

 When the dough has doubled in size, cut it into fourths.

 Set out 2 large baking sheet and line them with a silicone liner or parchment paper (spray parchment paper with some baking spray).

 Flour your work surface and your hands.
-Working with one piece at a time, flatten into rough 4x5-inch rectangles.
+Working with one piece at a time, flatten into rough 4 x 5-inch rectangles.

 Using a sharp knife or pizza wheel, slice each dough rectangle into 4 long strips (1 x 5-inches).